-What is a replacement engine in terms of the regulation?
+What is a replacement engine in terms of the Regulation?

-Within the regulation the term 'replacement engine' is reserved for engines that are exclusively used to replace an engine already placed on the EU market and installed in non-road mobile machinery.
+Within the Regulation the term 'replacement engine' is reserved for engines that are exclusively used to replace an engine already placed on the EU market and installed in non-road mobile machinery.

 These engines must at least meet the emission stage of the engine being replaced.
 For example, it is not permitted to replace a Stage IIIB engine with a Stage IIIA engine, however it may be replaced with a Stage IIIB or Stage IV engine.
+This does not include engines which were placed on the market at the time the respective emission stage was still in force but which have not yet been installed.